England captain Joe Root raring to go ahead of defining Ashes series - NewsBreak

 So when Root steps out for the first Test at The Gabba on Wednesday, he knows his very reputation is on the line.

-“Of course it will define my captaincy, I’m not naive enough to think it won’t,” he said at a series launch that saw him come to face-to-face with his latest opposite number, Pat Cummins.
+“Of course it will define my captaincy, I’m not naive enough to think it won’t,” he said at a series launch that saw him come face-to-face with his latest opposite number, Pat Cummins

 “If you look how hard it’s been for English captains and English teams (to win in Australia) over the years, it has been something which doesn’t happen very often.

 “But what a great opportunity.
-I’m very excited about it and can’t want for the series to get going.”
+I’m very excited about it and can’t wait for the series to get going.”

 The numbers do make uneasy reading.
 England have triumphed just once behind enemy lines in the last eight trips, losing nine of their last 10 Tests and drawing the other.